Denmark has a fine football tradition dating back to 1889 when their FA was founded.

 Overview

-The objectives of the Danish Football Association (DBU) can be broken down into three areas:
+The strategic objectives of the Danish Football Association (DBU) towards 2025:

 UEFA support